top of page

 Courting Your Customers: Hard Sell Vs. Soft Sell

 Imagine that you're single and sitting at a bar next to an attractive male or female (you know, the scene you’ve seen in a million movies, but perhaps never experienced in real life).
 You’ve been talking all night and enjoying each other's company.
-Do you (A) push hard for a second date or (B) share your phone number or social media info and tell them you’d love to see them again?
+Do you (A) push hard for a second date, or (B) share your phone number or social media info and tell them you’d love to see them again?
 The answer is likely to depend on the situation and your larger goals.

 Similarly, when it comes to marketing, your approach will depend on the relationship you hope to build with your customers.
 Is this a single transaction or are you hoping to build a long-term relationship that will result in repeat business?